• Home

 In the spirit of holiday giving, I offered to do some baking for my husband to deliver to some of his favorite clients, his team, and his co-workers.
 Since I am a food blogger, it was a great idea…the only problem is that I forgot that my husband started his Christmas vacation on Friday, so I only had one day to make all of the goodies.

 After doing a little brainstorming of what holiday cookies to make, I decided to do some multitasking by making a slow cooker dessert.
 These crock pot peanut clusters with chocolate and butterscotch were cooking, I was able to work on other treats.
-I also made Peanut Butter Blossoms, Hot Chocolate Cookie Cups, Peppermint Patties, Crispy Peanut Butter Bites, and Hershey’s Pretzel Bites.
+I also made Peanut Butter Blossoms, Hot Chocolate Cookie Cups, Peppermint Patties, Peanut Butter Balls, and Hershey’s Pretzel Bites.

 Spanish peanuts in crock pot

-To make the crockpot peanut clusters, start by dumping three 12 ounce cans of Spanish peanuts in the bottom of the crock pot.
+To make the crockpot peanut clusters, start by dumping three 12-ounce cans of Spanish peanuts in the bottom of the crock pot.
 Many of the grocery stores I visit don’t stock Spanish peanuts so I substitute with cocktail peanuts or party peanuts.

 Extra Large Hersheys Bar in crockpot